Members get a snapshot view of new Long Now content with easy access to all their member benefits.

 Filmed on Wednesday November 12, 02014

 Kevin Kelly was the founding editor of Wired magazine and serves on the board of The Long Now Foundation.
-His books include Out of Control, What Technology Wants, and Cool Tools.
+His books include Out of Control, What Technology Wants, Cool Tools and The Inevitable.

 What comes after the Internet?
 What is bigger than the web?
 What will produce more wealth than all the startups to date?
 The answer is a planetary super-organism comprised of 4 billion mobile phones, 80 quintillion transistor chips, a million miles of fiber optic cables, and 6 billion human minds all wired together.
 The whole thing acts like a single organism, with its own behavior and character -- but at a scale we have little experience with.